Official RgA Rules

 Whoever earns the most Skins after 9 holes WINS the game and collects from the 2 players with the least amount of earned Skins.

 2nd place, with 4 or 5 players = No Pay.
 If 2 tie for 2nd place, they split the No Pay and pay Half each.
+With 3 players, there isn't a 2nd Place No Pay.

 Everyone that ties for the least amount of Skins pays the full amount.